First Trust Bloomberg Artificial Intelligence ETF (FAI): Growth Drivers, Key Risks, and Investor Outlook

 Who might FAI be suitable for?

-- Investors strongly believe in the medium- to long-term secular growth potential of AI.
-They prefer a “basket” approach rather than selecting individual tech stocks.
+• Investors who believe strongly in the medium- to long-term secular growth potential of AI and want a “basket” approach rather than selecting individual tech stocks.

-- Investors are willing to accept higher risk and volatility.
-They are also willing to accept sector and theme-specific exposure.
-They do this in exchange for potentially higher returns.
+• Investors who are willing to accept higher risk and volatility and are willing to accept sector and theme-specific exposure in exchange for potentially higher returns.

 What to watch / tactical considerations

-- Theme sustainability: AI hype is strong today.
-However, whether all companies in the fund translate into material AI revenue may vary.
+• Theme sustainability: AI hype is strong today, but whether all companies in the fund translate into material AI revenue may vary.
 Investors should keep an eye on earnings, guidance and competitive positioning of major holdings.

-- Rebalancing & turnover: Because the index is reconstituted quarterly (according to FAI’s documentation), trading costs may be incurred.
-Turnover can also impact net performance.
+• Rebalancing & turnover: Because the index is reconstituted quarterly (according to FAI’s documentation) there may be trading costs and turnover that impact net performance.

 Possible scenarios